-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 Skilled work permits

 These are granted for an initial period of up to 3 years (or 5 years for medical doctors), which can be extended further.
-The skilled work permit route is limited to the occupations eligible for the skilled work permit employment route are listed in Appendix 1.
+The skilled work permit route is limited to the occupations eligible for the skilled work permit employment route are listed in Appendix 1 of the Work Permit Policy.

 The following mandatory criteria must be met by the Employer: